Saturday, September 23, 2023

 4. Keep lids on any chemical products properly closed and sealed always.

 5. Recycle or dispose of hazardous household materials at your local hazardous material processing center.
-If it must be stored before disposal, it must be labelled adequately.
+If it must be stored before disposal, it must be labeled adequately.

 6. Keep hazardous products out of reach of children